scraptechguy/EncryptionMachine/README.md

-Yep, this is original work of mine.
-Feel free to use it though!
-Working on concept solving encryption with dictionaries.
+Working on concept solving encryption with dictionaries and visual version!